rira2/3D-Model-Generation-ML-Tool/README.md

 1.  **Robust Web API Deployment**: Fully deploy the 3D generation as a stable web API using **FastAPI** and host it on dedicated platforms like **Railway**, **Render**, or **Hugging Face Spaces**.
 This would resolve the local tunneling issues and provide a reliable, accessible service.
 2.  **Interactive Web-based 3D Viewer**: Integrate a client-side web-based 3D viewer (e.g., using libraries like `three.js` or `Babylon.js`) directly into the web interface.
 This would allow users to interactively preview generated models in-browser without needing external software.
 3.  **Batch Prompt Input**: Implement functionality to allow users to input multiple prompts at once, enabling the generation of a batch of 3D assets more efficiently.
-4.  **Progress Bar / UI Feedback**: Add a visual progress bar or other user interface feedback during the generation process, as 3D model generation can be time-consuming.
-This would improve the user experience.
-5.  **Improved `.glb` Export Compatibility**: Further optimize the `.glb` export pipeline to ensure maximum compatibility and efficiency for direct import into popular game engines like **Unity** or **Unreal Engine**.
+4.  **Improved `.glb` Export Compatibility**: Further optimize the `.glb` export pipeline to ensure maximum compatibility and efficiency for direct import into popular game engines like **Unity** or **Unreal Engine**.
-6.  **Advanced Model Control**: Explore adding parameters to the API/interface that allow users to control aspects of the 3D generation beyond just the prompt (e.g., resolution, style variations, number of faces, etc.).
+5.  **Advanced Model Control**: Explore adding parameters to the API/interface that allow users to control aspects of the 3D generation beyond just the prompt (e.g., resolution, style variations, number of faces, etc.).
-7.  **Explore Other 3D Diffusion Models**: Investigate and experiment with other emerging text-to-3D diffusion models (e.g., MVDream, Point-E, Splatting-based methods) for comparison or alternative generation capabilities.
+6.  **Explore Other 3D Diffusion Models**: Investigate and experiment with other emerging text-to-3D diffusion models (e.g., MVDream, Point-E, Splatting-based methods) for comparison or alternative generation capabilities.